zrythm/zrythm/doc/user/tracks/instrument-track.rst

 Freezing
 --------

-If DSP usage is high and you have performance issues, or if you just want to save CPU power, instrument tracks can be frozen (temporarily converted to audio), which dramatically lowers their CPU usage.
+If :term:`DSP` usage is high and you have performance issues, or if you just want to save CPU power, instrument tracks can be frozen (temporarily converted to audio), which dramatically lowers their CPU usage.

 Instruments can be frozen by clicking the
 Freeze button in the track interface.